-Once training was completed a micro-credential was awarded.
+Once training was completed a micro-credential

+was awarded.

-A suite of Manawari Cultural Safety Training programs has been developed, with more than 1200 staff undertaking the training online and in person.
-In 2022, Manawari Corporate Aboriginal Cultural Safety Training was also offered to industry partners.
+A suite of Manawari Cultural Safety Training programs has been developed, with Macquarie taking the unprecedented step of linking the percentage of new staff completing the modules to our sustainability link loan.
+This shows Macquarie University is committed to all staff having high levels of Cultural Competency.
+In 2023, Manawari Corporate Aboriginal Cultural Safety Training was also offered to industry partners.
 An increase in the number of industry partners has resulted in exciting opportunities, including cadetships and scholarships for Aboriginal and Torres Strait Islander students, Indigenous research collaborations and other customised programs.